All Episodes

 Everybody does it.

-I mean, the the drive-bys are just all morning, all last night were just beside themselves because there is a great story today, too, in the Wall Street Journal by Kimberly Strassel about how the drive-by media enabled this guy.
+I mean, the drive-bys are just all morning, all last night, were just beside themselves because there's a great story today, too, in the Wall Street Journal by Kimberly Strassel about how the drive-by media enabled this guy when he was out destroying people, ruining people, threatening people.

 Wealthy people, people on Wall Street, corporate titans.